j-iwata/RSDFT_DEVELOP/README.md

 # RS-CPMD

+RS-CPMD and RSDFT (https://github.com/j-iwata/RSDFT_DEVELOP/tree/RSDFT) is unified.
+If you want to perform CPMD calculations with the latest code, please use RSDFT compiled in real8 mode.

 Only Gamma-point sampling mode is available for CPMD calculations.

 ## Installation
 Download or clone the branch RSCPMD, and type the following commands